-Are you in a situation where you know you or a loved one need care putting in place, but don’t know where to start?
+Are you in a situation where you know you or a loved one need private care putting in place, but don’t know where to start?
 Find out more about the process of getting a care plan from your local council, so that you can understand exactly what is available to meet your care needs.

 What is a care plan?

-A care plan states what type of support is needed to meet your care needs.
+A care plan states what type of support is needed to meet your private care needs.
 It is personal to you and it should take into consideration what’s important to you as well as your own preferences.

 How do I get a care plan?